microbug/docker-cryptostorm-client/README.md

 *This is not an official Cryptostorm client, it just supports Cryptostorm.*

 ## What does this do?
-TLDR: Connects to Cryptostorm VPN and allows you to link other containers to it.
+Connects to Cryptostorm VPN and allows you to link other containers to it.

-This container has everything necessary to connect to Cryptostorm.
+This image is designed to work with Cryptostorm's VPN service.
 Pass it a username and (optionally) specify which node to use (by setting which config file to use), and it will connect to Cryptostorm.
 You can then connect other containers to it via `--net=container:vpn_container_name` or through [docker-compose](https://docs.docker.com/compose/compose-file/#network_mode).

-Since it's based on Alpine, the container is very lightweight at around 4MB compressed.
+Since it's based on Alpine, the image is very lightweight at around 4MB compressed.

+If you don't have a Cryptostorm token, you can purchase them [here](https://cryptostorm.is).
+You can purchase a 1 week token for $1 (at the time of writing) so it's cheap to try out.
+Note that different token lengths have different numbers of maximum simultaneous connections; if you want to use the VPN on your phone/computer and in the container at the same time you'll [need to buy a 3 month or longer token](https://twitter.com/cryptostorm_is/status/852223442279579648).

 ## Usage
 `docker-compose` is recommended (for ease of use and clarity) over `docker run` but examples of both are provided.